 - Health coverage, including medical, prescription, dental, vision, and an Employee Assistance Program for mental health care.

-- Financial benefits including retirement through a 401(k) including company match, Employee Stock Purchase plan, and ProfitSharing plan.
+- Financial benefits include retirement through a 401(k) Plan, including Company match Employee Stock Purchase plan, and ProfitSharing Plan.

 Collective Bargaining and Freedom of Association

-As of December 31, 2021, approximately 82% of our workforce was represented by labor unions.
-Our approach to collective bargaining focuses on partnering with Leaders and Unions to negotiate labor agreements that achieve positive outcomes for our People and Southwest, while also fostering relationships founded on honesty, civility, and understanding.
+As of December 31, 2022, labor unions represented approximately 83% of our workforce.
+Our approach to collective bargaining focuses on partnering with Leaders and Unions to negotiate labor agreements that achieve positive outcomes for our People and Southwest while fostering relationships founded on honesty, civility, and understanding.
 Our Annual Report on Form 10-K contains more information on the various unions representing our Employees.

 Safety and Operational Philosophy

 Southwest Airlines’ Operational Philosophy defines key principles and expectations for Frontline Employees.
 Most importantly, and without compromise, we put Safety first.
-Employees are expected to follow Company policies and procedures designed to enable operations at an acceptable level of risk for Southwest in compliance with regulatory requirements.
+We expect Employees to follow Company policies and procedures designed to enable operations at an acceptable level of risk for Southwest in compliance with regulatory requirements.
 Next, and only after operating safely, we balance being low-cost and reliable, all delivered with world-class Hospitality.
-The Operational Philosophy provides a framework to offer Employees a safe work environment, our Customers a safe travel experience, and in turn, position Southwest Airlines for success.
+The Operational Philosophy provides a framework to offer Employees a safe work environment and our Customers a safe travel experience, which positions Southwest Airlines for success.

 Customer Service and Satisfaction

-We believe empowered Employees make great ambassadors, and that affects Customers, the world around us, and the success of our business.
-Since the Department of Transportation began tracking Customer Service metrics, Southwest has consistently been among the top-ranked carriers in this category, as we’ve earned the #1 ranking 25 times during the last 32 years.
+We believe empowered Employees make great ambassadors, which affects Customers, the world around us, and the success of our business.
+Since the Department of Transportation began tracking Customer Service metrics, Southwest has consistently been among the top-ranked carriers in this category—we’ve earned the #1 ranking 26 times during the past 33 years.
 We’re proud of our outstanding Customer Service and one-of-a-kind Hospitality.